turingschool/front-end-curriculum/projects/capstone.md

 * 5: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
 * 0: There is little or no client-side code.
 Developer writes code that is difficult to understand.
 Application logic shows poor decomposition with too much logic mashed together.

-### User Interface (40 points)
+### User Interface (60 points)

 * 40: The application is pleasant, logical, and easy to use.
 There are no holes in functionality and the application stands on it own to be used by the instructor _without_ guidance from the developer.
 * 30: The application has many strong pages/interactions, but a few holes in lesser-used functionality.
 * 20: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the user stories.
 * 0: The application is confusing or difficult to use.

-### Risk Taking and Creativity (60 points)
+### Risk Taking and Creativity (10 points)

 Instructor/developers will select one feature in the project to review for this section of the rubric.

-- 60: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
+- 10: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
 Developers explored concepts and technologies outside the scope of the curriculum.
-- 50: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.
+- 5: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.
 Developers explored concepts and technologies outside the scope of the curriculum.
-- 30: Developers attempted to implement feature using technologies not covered in class but it did not result in a delivered feature.
+- 2: Developers attempted to implement feature using technologies not covered in class but it did not result in a delivered feature.
-- 10: Developers did not build any features.
+- 0: Developers did not use a new technology.

-### Testing & Linting (50 Points)
+### Testing, Linting and Error Handling (40 Points)

-* 50: Project has a running test suite that exercises the application at multiple levels (feature and unit, client-side and server-side).
+* 40: Project has a running test suite that exercises the application at multiple levels (feature and unit, client-side and server-side).
 The test suite covers almost all aspects of the application.
 A linter has been enforced and passes with no errors.
-* 40: Project has a running test suite that tests multiple levels but fails to cover some features.
+* 20: Project has a running test suite that tests multiple levels but fails to cover some features.
 Most functionality is covered by tests.
 The application makes some use of feature testing.
 A linter has been enforced but may contain some errors or warnings.
-* 30: Project has sporadic use of tests at multiple levels.
+* 10: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 A linter was enforced but it does not pass in multiple places.
-* 20: Testing in the application is sporadic and does not add confidence that the application would not break during refactoring.
+* 5: Testing in the application is sporadic and does not add confidence that the application would not break during refactoring.
 A linter was not enforced.
 * 0: There is little or no evidence of testing in this application.
 A linter was not enforced.

-### Workflow (50 Points)
+### Workflow (40 Points)

-* 50: The developers effectively uses Git branches and many small, atomic commits that document the evolution of their application.
+* 40: The developers effectively uses Git branches and many small, atomic commits that document the evolution of their application.
 There is visible evidence of code review happening in pull requests and discussion around approaches.
 Commit messages are consistent and there are no instances where developers are committing debuggers or commented out code.
-* 35: The developers make a series of small, atomic commits that document the evolution of their application.
+* 20: The developers make a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
 There is little evidence of code review.
 Commit messages may be somewhat inconsistent and at times, the codebase contains debugger code.
-* 15: The developers make large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
+* 10: The developers make large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 There are formatting or code styling issues in the code base.
 (This is important.
 These issues should not be able to make it past code review.)
 * 5: The developers committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * 0: The application was not checked into version control.